joouha/euporie/docs/apps/notebook.rst

 Euporie Notebook
 ################

-In euporie's notebooks editor, you can interactively edit and run Jupyter noteboks from the comfort of your terminal.
+In euporie's notebooks editor, you can interactively edit and run Jupyter notebooks from the comfort of your terminal.

 Euporie supports most of the features of Jupyter Notebooks, so users of Jupyter should find it intuitive to use.